mohamed-abdelaziz721/flutter/projects-readme/signin_form/README.md

 # 02 Sign in Form

 This is the second lab which implements login layout using flutter.

+> The whole work is done in the main.dart folder

+> TODO: In the upcoming implementations i will change the main.dart to act as a host page to all upcoming labs implementations
+> I will make buttons to navigate through the app to the tasks implementations with separate screens directory for each task.

  <p align="center">
   <img src="images/login.jpg" width="300" />